Food Safety Manager – A Day in the Life

 - Responding to any food safety-related complaints from staff or patrons

-Required Skills & Knowledge of Food Safety Manager
+Required Skills & Knowledge of a Food Safety Manager

-While food safety managers can learn some of the required skills and knowledge through on-the-job training, it is essential that they complete specialized training to understand some of the nuanced and technical parts of this job.
+While food safety managers can learn some of the required skills and knowledge through on-the-job training, they must complete specialized training to understand some of the nuanced and technical parts of this job.
 For example, there are specific rules about how long food can be held at a given temperature or how food can be stored next to other foods that can only come from completing a course.

 Certification & Licensure for Food Safety Manager

 Food safety manager certification and licensure requirements vary by state.
-Some states may not require a food safety manager certification at all, instead only requiring that at all times there must be someone on staff with a food safety training card.
-Other states may require every staff member to have a food handling card and for a manager to have passed a Certified Food Protection Manager (CFPM) training program or exam.
+Some states may not require a food safety manager certification at all; instead, they only require someone on staff with a food safety training card at all times.
+Other states may require every staff member to have a food handling card and a manager to pass a Certified Food Protection Manager (CFPM) training program or exam.

 The number of hours required to become a CFPM will vary by state but is typically between eight and 15 hours.
 After completing the training course, candidates will sit for the required exam.
-Most programs allow students to take their exams online, with or without a proctor, depending on state requirements.
+Depending on state requirements, most programs allow students to take their exams online, with or without a proctor.

 Topics covered in a CFPM course can include: